Scottish Cheese Selection

 The Best of Scotland.

 Four fantastic Scottish cheeses from the finest farmhouses to be found.

 Fresh and light Anster cheese (Cheshire-esque), extra-mature Scottish cloth-bound Cheddar, the strong and spicy Biggar Blue, and a seasonal guest cheese from Scotland varying on the seasonality from soft bries to pungent washed-rinds.

 This Scottish cheese selection box includes:

-An iconic farmhouse British cheese, this is Scotland’s answer to Roquefort; the rich sheep’s milk complemented by a strong, powerful blue veining.
-Lanark Blue was created in the 1980s and has become a modern classic.
+An iconic farmhouse British cheese, this is Scotland’s answer to Picos; the rich goat’s milk complemented by a strong, powerful blue veining.

 Anster.
 Unpasteurised cows’ milk.
 250g.

 Farmers for over 50 years, the Stewart family started making cheese in 2008 and soon created Anster.
 This milky, crumbly, fresh-tasting cheese is aged for eight weeks.
 Jane Stewart supplies The Courtyard Dairy with special Anster cheese made only using a ‘starter bacteria’ specified by The Courtyard Dairy, which gives the cheese a particularly milky, fresh flavour.